 When is Sherlock Holmes 3 coming out in the UK?

-Apparently, a December 21, 2021 release date has been pencilled in for the film’s release, though at this early stage that’s subject to change.
+Apparently, a December 22, 2021 release date has been pencilled in for the film’s US release, though at this early stage that’s subject to change.

 Is there a trailer for the Sherlock Holmes sequel?

-No – and given that filming hasn’t even begun for the historical sequel, we’re probably a good way off from seeing any footage any time soon.
+No – and given that filming hasn’t even begun, we’re probably a good way off from seeing any footage any time soon.

 Who’s in the cast of Sherlock Holmes 3?